|

 - This small spider rests on twig with legs pointing forward as a long

 stick.
-It is semi-transparent with pale brown triangle abdomen.
+The spider is pale brown in colour with trapezia shape abdomen.
 We have more

 pictures and information in this page.